shlomnissan/express-client/README.md

 ## Express API

 HTTP requests are made by passing a configuration object to `ExpressClient::request`.
-This method returns a non-blocking future
+This method returns a non-blocking `std::future`.

 ```cpp
 using namespace Express;